H1d3r/fluxion/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/deltaxflux/Lobby)
 Fluxion is a remake of linset by vk496 with (hopefully) less bugs and more functionality.
 It's compatible with the latest release of Kali (rolling).
 If you're new, or just don't understand much about the project, have a look at the [wiki] (https://github.com/deltaxflux/fluxion/wiki/Tutorial).
 The attack is mostly manual, but experimental versions will automatically handle most functionality from the stable releases.

+## Create a deb file
+This would be a pleasure for me, if someone can create a deb file.

 ## :trident: Know things

 #### "Clients are not automatically connected to the fake access point"
 This is a social engineering attack and it's pointless to drag clients in automatically.
 The script relies on the fact that a user should be present in order to enter the wireless credentials.